basarat/typescript-book-alpha/00/preface.md

 So, I will leave them out to give you the best value for your time.
 They might be covered later as an appendix (as they are good to know) but they will not be the part of the main flow of the book.

-## TypeScript the language service
+## TypeScript - The language service
 Early on in the TypeScript ecosystem, I was doing a lot of work on TypeScript tooling as well (with atom-typescript and later alm tools) as the only official supported implementation was the windows on VSCode of the time.

 So it made sense for me to add whatever I was learning, and sharing it in the book.
 However the compiler internals have moved on since then.
 They are still vaslty the same (there is still a file called `checker.ts`, there is still a `binder`, symbols still mean what they used to mean).
 However the internal and external apis are probably changed (if even slightly).